jsigao/interval_specific_phylodynamic_models_supparchive/README.md

 * the scripts that process the `BEAST` output files to produce summaries of geographic model parameters ([`scripts/parameter_summary`](#parameter_summary_scripts)).

 ### <a name="sequence_data_curation_scripts"></a>Sequence Data Curation
-The first step of sequence data curation is to fliter the raw sequences downloaded from GISAID those that undermine the analyses due to various reasons (*e.g.*, a sequence that is incomplete or lacks the associated sampling time or location information).
+The first step of sequence data curation is to filter the raw sequences downloaded from GISAID those that undermine the analyses due to various reasons (*e.g.*, a sequence that is incomplete or lacks the associated sampling time or location information).
 The specific procedures differ between the reduced dataset and the entire dataset slightly, since we downloaded unaligned sequences from GISAID to generate the reduced dataset, but sequence alignment to generate the entire dataset.
 We present both procedures here so that either way can be replicated.
-For the reduced dataset (when the initial input are raw sequences), `scripts/sequence_data_curation/sequence_preprocess_beforealign.R` is run first as a preliminary filteration of the sequences, and then (after the alignment is inferred using the output of the preliminary filteration), `scripts/sequence_data_curation/sequence_process_aftealign.R` is run to filter the inferred alignment again (as some filteration conditions assume that site homology has been established).
+For the reduced dataset (when the initial input are raw sequences), `scripts/sequence_data_curation/sequence_preprocess_beforealign.R` is run first as a preliminary filtration of the sequences, and then (after the alignment is inferred using the output of the preliminary filtration), `scripts/sequence_data_curation/sequence_process_aftealign.R` is run to filter the inferred alignment again (as some filtration conditions assume that site homology has been established).
 For the entire dataset (when the initial input is sequence alignment), `scripts/sequence_data_curation/sequence_process_gisaidalignment.R` is run to filter it in one installment.
-These scripts also trim the alignment after the filteration to generate nucleotide alignments that only keep the coding regions (as well as the translated amino-acid alignments).
+These scripts also trim the alignment after the filtration to generate nucleotide alignments that only keep the coding regions (as well as the translated amino-acid alignments).

 After the curation step is done, `scripts/sequence_data_curation/sequence_process_alignment_foranalysis.R` can be run to partition the entire alignment according to various partition schemes (*e.g.*, by codon positions and/or by gene regions), so that different substitution model among the partitions can be easily specified in the analyses.
 Lastly, `scripts/sequence_data_curation/discretetrait_writer.R` generates a data table containing the sampling age (in unit of days) and sampling geographic area (according to the area-grouping scheme defined in `scripts/sequence_data_curation/main_config.R`) information of each virus sample included in the processed sequence alignment.

 ### <a name="history_simulation_scripts"></a>History Simulations
 We simulated full dispersal history over the sampled dated phylogeny for two major purposes: inferring the posterior distribution of histories (through stochastic mapping) and assessing the adequacy of geographic models (through posterior-predictive simulation).
-`scripts/history_simulation/history_simulator_functions.R` is the interface script that a user can execute the `history_simulator` rountine within it to either perform stochastic mapping or posterior-predictive simulation (by setting the argument `conditional` to true or false).
+`scripts/history_simulation/history_simulator_functions.R` is the interface script that a user can execute the `history_simulator` routine within it to either perform stochastic mapping or posterior-predictive simulation (by setting the argument `conditional` to true or false).
-Other scripts in this subdirectory contains subroutines that will be evoked by the interface rountine.
+Other scripts in this subdirectory contains subroutines that will be evoked by the interface routine.
 One exception is `scripts/history_simulation/posterior_predictive_teststatistics_functions`, which provides functions to calculate posterior-predictive summary statistics (including the tipwise multinomial statistic and the parsimony statistic).

 ### <a name="parameter_summary_scripts"></a>Geographic Model Parameter Summary